openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

     }
   }

-4. To start training we need
-to call ``otx train``
-command in our worspace:
+4. To start training we need to call ``otx train`` command in our workspace:

 .. code-block::